lgiordani/postage/README.md

         return messaging.MessageStatus('online')
 ```

-This is enough to allow you to write the following code
+This allows you to write the following code

 ``` python
 producer = LoggingProducer()